Deducting Disability-Related Expenses From Your Countable Income for SSDI or SSI

 Impairment-Related Work Expenses

 Impairment-related work expenses (IRWEs), such as the cost of special transportation or work accommodations that you pay for, are costs that make it possible for you to work.
-These costs can reduce your "countable income"—the income that matters when Social Security is deciding whether you qualify for Social Security Disability Insurance (SSDI) benefits or Supplemental Security Income (SSI) disability benefits.
+These costs can reduce your countable income—the income that matters when Social Security is deciding whether you qualify for SSDI or SSI disability benefits.
+(20 C.F.R. §404.1576.)

-Havings IRWEs can help you qualify for benefits.
-And for current SSI recipients, IRWEs can help lessen the amount that SSA will deduct from your existing SSI payment because of your income.
+Having IRWEs can help you qualify for benefits.
+And for current SSI recipients, IRWEs can help lessen the amount that the SSA will deduct from your existing SSI payment because of your income.

 To find out exactly what expenses can count as IRWEs, see our article on what counts as an impairment-related expense.